Tainted\\Coders

 Apps by default will run on multiple threads.
 The Scheduler is working hard to try and run your systems in parallel when they have disjoint sets of queries.

-We can configure this behaviour by changing the ThreadPoolOptions of the TaskPoolPlugin:
+We can configure this behavior by changing the ThreadPoolOptions of the TaskPoolPlugin:

 fn main() {